zyang1007/chuwa0808/README.md

 #### Spring Benefits and Arhchitecture:
 - Spring Benefits two key principles: dependency injection; Inversion of Control.
-- Dependency Injection -> Loose Coupling: Spring has the ability to autowire the dependency at run time, which allows the developer to write loosely coupled code.
+- Spring has the ability to autowire the dependency at run time, which allows the developer to write loosely coupled code.
+- Dependency Injection -> Loose Coupling; No Dependency Injection -> Tight Coupling.